openearth/xbeach-docs/docs/xbeach_manual.rst

 Finally, it is possible to use the :cite:`Janssen2007` formulation for wave breaking of stationary waves (keyword: :par:`break` = *janssen*).
-This formulation is a revision of Baldock’s formulation.
+This formulation is a revision of Baldockâs formulation.

 .. math::
    :label: